 How Does Anorexia Treatment Address Mental Health?

-Treatment for anorexia should be comprehensive and address both the physical and emotional aspects of the disorder.
-Treatment will often include behavioral therapy, group therapy, and family therapy with the goal of changing the way a person thinks and feels about food and their body.
-The goal is to develop a healthier relationship with food and eating.
+Treatment will often include behavioral therapy, group therapy, and family therapy, with the goal of changing the way a person thinks and feels about food and their body.
+The idea is to help someone develop stronger mental health by helping them develop a healthier relationship with food, eating, and themselves.

 Support groups can also help to provide a healthy outlet where similar individuals can meet and discuss coping mechanisms, learn strategies for recovery, and get support to maintain a healthy weight.

-- Walton E, Bernardoni F, Batury VL, Bahnsen K, Larivière S, Abbate-Daga G,…Ehrlich S. (2022).
+- Walton E, Bernardoni F, Batury V, Bahnsen K, Lariviere S, et. al. (2022).
 Brain Structure in Acutely Underweight and Partially Weight-Restored Individuals With Anorexia Nervosa: A Coordinated Analysis by the ENIGMA Eating Disorders Working Group.
-Biological Psychiatry; 92(10).
+Biological Psychiatry; 92(9):730-738.

-- Jones M, Brown T. Why Early Intervention for Eating Disorders is Essential.
-(2022).
-Why Early Intervention for Eating Disorders Is Essential.
-National Eating Disorders Association (NEDA).
+- Jones M. (n.d.).
+Why Early Intervention for Eating Disorders is Essential.
+National Eating Disorders Association.
+Accessed September 2023.